SpektraSystems/Microsoft-Cloud-Workshop/continuous delivery in azure devops/masterdoc.md

 8. This brings up the task editor and opens a panel with configuration details for the dev stage we created earlier.
 The configuration items set here will be made available to the tasks in this stage.

 9. On this panel, we first need to configure the necessary details to connect the task to Azure for deployment.
 Let's first start by connecting to our Azure subscription.
-Select the **Advanced options** from the **Authorize** dropdown and configure the **Advanced options** by providing resource group name,subscription and then choose the **Authorize** button to login and authenticate to the selected subscription.
+Select the **Advanced options** from the **Authorize** dropdown and configure the **Advanced options** as shown in Advanced Options Dialog Box and then choose the **Authorize** button to login and authenticate to the selected subscription.

    ![On the panel, Azure subscription is highlighted along with the Authorize button.](images/image89b.png "Parameters")

+   Advanced Options Dialog Box: Provide the resource group and subscription details that you are using for this lab and click Ok.
    ![On the panel, Ok is highlighted.](images/image121.png "Advanced Options")

 10. Then, in the "App service name field" select the one that begins with **tailspintoys-dev-**.